heyronjmilton/flipkart-grid-manager-interface/README.md

      yarn dev
      ```

-   This command will start a local development server.
-By default, the app runs at `http://localhost:5173/`.
+   This command will start a local development server. the application will be availabe at `http://localhost:9003/`.

 ---